marcmerlin/SmartMatrix_GFX/README.md

 - https://github.com/pixelmatix/SmartMatrix
 - https://github.com/adafruit/Adafruit-GFX-Library
 - https://github.com/FastLED/FastLED
+- https://github.com/marcmerlin/LEDMatrix is optional if you have code that uses that API

 (technically it can work without FastLED, but it's convenient to use the FastLED CRGB representation and in turn, it gives extra primitives that can be used against pixels, defined here: https://github.com/FastLED/FastLED/blob/master/pixeltypes.h#L90 )

+This library offers the same API than https://github.com/marcmerlin/FastLED_NeoMatrix/ , but for a SmartMatrix backend (the mapping function not being that useful since SmartMatrix takes care of giving X/Y coordinate mapping for you, but in theory if you have a weird SmartMatrix panel chaining layout not supported by SmartMatrix itself, SmartMatrix::GFX's mapping function could take care of this for you).

+As explained below, you can target these 3 APIs and SmartMatrix::GFX will support them on top of SmartMatrix:
+- Adafruit::GFX (or Adafruit::NeoMatrix)
+- FastLED / FastLED::NeoMatrix
+- LEDMatrix
+- Of course, native SmartMatrix code will work too, but that code won't be back compatible with FastLED backends

 You can find a lot of demo code here:
 https://github.com/marcmerlin/FastLED_NeoMatrix_SmartMatrix_LEDMatrix_GFX_Demos